video

 Thinking so you don't have to

 I've become a big fan of Ze Frank -- a New York vblogger whose real name is Hosea Frank.
 His intense, up-close, jump-cut bursts of incredulity are always funny, but since I've spent a lot of time traveling lately (Stockholm, Brussels, Kansas City, Moscow, St. Petersburg, Minneapolis, Washington) I really appreciated his rant about Delta Airlines and his riff on Minnesota, which was my home for over a decade.
-If you're not a sports racer, following those links may turn you into one.
-Frank was profiled this week by nytimes.com.
-Study his videos; there's much to learn about optimizing for the Web.

 Point, click, telepresence

 I've been sitting poolside this Memorial Day, allegedly finishing up my Moscow presentation while keeping one eye on the kids, but in reality finding new ways to procrastinate.
 One way was fooling around with Skype, which I rarely actually use.
 Not only does Skype support free voice chats, but also free video conferencing, and I discovered today that it's offering free dialout on U.S. and Canadian phone networks through the end of the year.
 I can point, click, and call my wife's phone to request that she bring me a cold drink.
-You can imagine the results for yourself.

 AP's new video service: Microsoft-only for now